rust-windowing/winit/src/changelog/unreleased.md

 ### Fixed

 - On macOS, fix `WindowEvent::Moved` sometimes being triggered unnecessarily on resize.
-- On MacOS, package manifest definitions of `LSUIElement` will no longer be overridden with the default activation policy, unless explicitly provided during initialization.
+- On macOS, package manifest definitions of `LSUIElement` will no longer be overridden with the default activation policy, unless explicitly provided during initialization.
+- On macOS, fix crash when calling `drag_window()` without a left click present.
 - On X11, key events forward to IME anyway, even when it's disabled.